Proven-Paradox/shaper-system/Handbook.md

 ### Round Start
 At the start of the Round, everyone pays the Upkeep of any Abilities that have one, reduce the counter on Abilities that have Cooldowns, as well as any Abilities or effect with limited duration.

-### Initiative
+### Initiative Phase
-Most combat takes place in the second phase, Initiative.
+Most combat takes place in the Initiative Phase.
 Before combat can begin, everyone needs to know the turn order.
 This is determined by the Initiative roll.
-Everyone rolls normally, adding their Finesse, Soul, and any other modifiers.
+Everyone rolls normally, adding their [Initiative Bonus](#initiative-bonus).
 The person with the highest result goes first, followed by the next highest, and so on until everyone has had a Turn.
 If there’s a tie, the creature with the higher Initiative modifier goes first.
 If that’s still a tie, then the two creatures make an opposed tiebreaker roll.
 You may choose to delay your Turn if you like.
 When your Turn comes, you simply declare who you want your Turn to come after instead.
 On the next Round, your initiative order returns to where it originally was.